 Does my family have to belong to Holy Cross Church to attend the school?

 No, your family does not have to be members of Holy Cross church to attend St. John’s.
-However, our school (including non-Orthodox students) does attend a service at Holy Cross every Wednesday morning, and sometimes for other special occasions.
+However, our school (including non-Orthodox students) attend service at Holy Cross at least once a week, and sometimes for other special occasions.
 If you are not familiar with Orthodox Christianity, we encourage you to visit Holy Cross and schedule a time to meet with our priest.

 Do you offer extra-curricular activities?